 - Frying the chicken in oil for intial few minutes along with good amount of ginger garlic gives a rich flavor and taste

 - Adding fresh tomatoes gives an authentic gravy compared to one that we find in cans.
-So I suggest you to follow the same
+So I suggest you follow the same

 - Simmering the chicken gravy for final few minutes takes the karahi to next level.
 So I recommend sticking with it to achieve rich flavor and taste